durableprogramming/abachrome/README.md

 We'd like to thank the excellent Color.js and culori color libraries, which helped inspire this project and inform its design.

+# Commercial Support

+Commercial support for this tool is available from Durable Programming, LLC.
+You can find out more at [durableprogramming.com](https://durableprogramming.com/) or via email at [commercial@durableprogramming.com](mailto:commercial@durableprogramming.com).

+# Copyright

+Copyright 2025, Durable Programming LLC.
+All rights reserved.